Adrianjewell91/how-to-code/README.md

 Despite this, however, go from pseudo-code is really the very easiest out of all the six steps because the main skill required is really just grit rather than creativity and insight, but the grind is not be undervalued.
 In fact, it is common knowledge that the most important factor in success is discipline and perseverance.
 In this final step, this kind perseverance is what allows somebody to do what we call “DEBUG” the code: the process of writing code, having the code churn out the wrong answer, then figuring out why it failed and trying to fix it.
 This is a skill that takes time to develop, and we will give tips for working on this too.

 If you test your code, and it works.
 Then congrats!
 You solve a problem.
-It is recommended to solve 150 of these problems.
-If you can do that, and solve other ones within forty-five minutes, then you can consider yourself a skilled coder, and should apply for a job in computer programming.
-Of course, that number is a rough estimate, taken from the amount of LeetCode.com problems the company Google thinks an aspiring engineer should solve before one is ready to interview.
+It is recommended to solve 150 of these problems (Go onto either Codesignal.com or Leetcode.com).
+If you do that, and keep practicing until you can solve medium level problems within forty-five minutes, then consider yourself a skilled coder, and apply for a job as a software engineer.
+Of course, that number is a rough estimate, taken from the amount of LeetCode.com problems that the company Google thinks an aspiring engineer should solve before one is ready to interview.

 Some reader say think that the information presented thus far is common knowledge, or widely available already.
 That is all true, but that is precisely why this content is part of the course’s the introduction.
 Rather, the aim of the actual course is to technique cognitive techniques and theory that will allow the engineer to effortlessly do the process, and do it well.